Immersified/AutoControl/README.md

 # AutoControl
-Automatic NFT bidder / lister on Opensea
+Automatic NFT bidder / lister

 Project AutoControl develops an nft trading bot that automatically buys and sells nft's.
 Creating an environment where passive income is generated.
 The following subjects will be discussed:
 * Bidding bot statistics